Peter Levashov: Background

+Criminal case

 The case was U.S. v.
 Levashov, 17-mj-448, U.S. District Court, District of Connecticut (Bridgeport)., assigned to Robert N. Chatigny, Senior United States District Judge in Hartford.
-Levashov pleaded not guilty to the charges.
-According to his lawyer, Petya [Pyotr] Levashov was detained in the Bridgeport, Connecticut prison until at least 5 February 2018.
-Levashov, who cooperated with the FBI during his imprisonment, was released in 2021 with his sentence reduced to time served (33 months.)
+Levashov initially pleaded not guilty to the charges.
+According to his lawyer, Petya [Pyotr] Levashov was detained in a Bridgeport, Connecticut prison until at least 5 February 2018.
+As of July 2021, he had been out of prison on electronic monitoring since January 2020.
+Levashov ultimately "pleaded guilty to one count of causing intentional damage to a protected computer, one count of conspiracy, one count of wire fraud and one count of aggravated identity theft" according to the U.S. Department of Justice and confirmed by media reports.

-An affidavit unsealed on February 5, 2018, showed Apple’s unexpected role in bringing the Russian spam king to justice.
-Peter Levashov allegedly ran the Kelihos botnet under the alias “Severa,” renting out access to spammers and other cybercriminals.
+An affidavit unsealed on February 5, 2018, showed Apple’s unexpected role in bringing Levashov to justice.
+He allegedly ran the Kelihos botnet under the alias “Severa,” renting out access to spammers and other cybercriminals.
 Despite Levashov’s significant efforts at anonymity, court records show that federal agents had been surveilling his iCloud account since May 20, 2016, funneling back crucial information that may have led to his arrest.

+According to RFE/RL, which cited Levashov's testimony on behalf of the US government in the June, 2021 court case against Oleg Koshkin, Levashov cooperated with the FBI during his imprisonment in the hope of a sentence reduction.
+Levashov was released from jail on bond in January 2020 and remained free until his sentencing 18 months later.

+Although prosecutors had recommended a prison sentence of at least 12 years, Levashov was released in July, 2021, with federal judge Robert Chatigny saying that the 33 months he had already spent in prison was "a long time."
+Levashov was additionally ordered to serve 3 years of supervised release.

+Subsequent career

+Since then, Levashov has been working on a new venture, which he calls SeveraDAO, whose goals include teaching computers how to pick stocks.

+In December 2024 during an interview with Gazeta.ru, Levashov stated that he has never had any dealings with United States intelligence agencies.